-Born in Leeds, Scargill became a miner on leaving school and was soon a trade-union and political activist, in the Young Communist League (1955 to 1962), and then in the Labour Party from 1966.
+Born in Barnsley, South Yorkshire, Arthur Scargill became a miner on leaving school and was soon a trade union and political activist in the Young Communist League (1955 to 1962), and then in the Labour Party from 1966.

 He was a member of the TUC General Council between 1986 and 1988 and in 1995 – criticising what he saw as the Labour Party’s lurch to the right – he announced that he would establish a rival party, the independent Socialist Labour Party.

 This proved to be largely ineffectual and made little impact in consequent elections.